NIASZIIH Healing Clinic

 Is there a suggested donation amount?

 Your donation is an energetic exchange for the healing work.
 We understand that everyone has different means and we do not have any expectation regarding donation amounts.
 Listen within to what is right for you.
-Please plan to make your donation in cash.
+Please plan to make your donation in cash for in-person clinics or by clicking the "donate" button (above) for online clinics.

 Do I need to make an appointment, or can I just walk in?